OpenSSE/crypto-tk/README.md

 To see all the available options, and interactively edit them, you can also use the `ccmake` tool.

 For more information about how to use CMake, take a look at [CMake's FAQ](https://gitlab.kitware.com/cmake/community/wikis/FAQ), or at the [documentation](https://cmake.org/cmake/help/v3.0/index.html).

+This project used to support an OpenSSL-based backend for trapdoor functions.
+It is now deprecated as it is incompatible with the new OpenSSL 1.1.0 APIs.
+The corresponding code will be removed at some point.

 ## Documentation